Third Program – Making the Motor Spin

 Since the API is useful to gather information, often Read/Write access is a good default to have.
 Perhaps there are specific circumstances which make only Read access or No access more appropriate for your custom application, please operate in your own best interest here.

 Then configure both of the Motor Command blocks to both target the Local Slot.
-The first Motor Command block will Run the motor, while the second block within the Else portion of the logic will Stop the motor.
+The first Motor Command block will send one Run comand to the motor when the motor when the variable is high, while the second block with the “Once when low” portion of the logic will Stop the motor.

 To review, the Main Loop will Call the Function “CheckMotorFaults”, and then if “MotorOKToRun” is True, it will run the motor.
 If “MotorOKToRun” is False, then it will stop the motor and nothing will happen as there is a fault.